Macros | |

 Define to determine if code is being built for 64 bit IBM System/390 processors.

-If this define exists, then you are creating code that runs on the IBM Systemp/390 line of 64 bit processors.
+If this define exists, then the code runs on the IBM Systemp/390 line of 64 bit processors.
 IBM servers will have this define present.

 #define BURGER_SH32 |